codacy/docs/docs/release-notes/self-hosted/self-hosted-v4.2.0.md

 ## Product enhancements

--   It's now possible to [configure the Codacy quality settings](https://docs.codacy.com/v4.2/repositories-configure/adjusting-quality-settings/) with the minimum severity level of new issues and a maximum number of new security issues.
-The status reported by Codacy on pull requests now includes more information on why the validation passed or failed.
+-   It's now possible to [configure the Codacy quality settings](https://docs.codacy.com/v4.2/repositories-configure/adjusting-quality-settings/) with the minimum severity level of new issues and a maximum number of new security issues, giving you more control over the pull requests that Codacy blocks from being merged.
+Besides this, the status reported by Codacy on pull requests now includes more information on why the validation passed or failed.
 (CY-4216)
 -   You can now [copy tool and pattern configurations in bulk](https://docs.codacy.com/v4.2/organizations/copying-code-patterns-between-repositories/) between your repositories to help you bootstrap and standardize the coding standards in your organization.
 (CY-4196)

 ## Bug fixes